tanrax/org-social/README.md

 ### Boost a post

 To share someone else's post on your timeline (boost/retweet), use the `:INCLUDE:` property.
+Perfect for sharing another user's content with your followers and helping to spread the word about accounts.

 The format is: `feed URL` + `#` + `ID of the post being boosted`.

-**Simple boost (no comment):** It appears on your timeline.
-Perfect for sharing another user's content with your followers and helping to spread the word about accounts.
+**Simple boost (no comment)**

 ```org
 **